JuliaGizmos/GtkReactive.jl/README.md

 end
 ```

+When used directly, the figure includes the toolbar features provided by `Immerse`.

 ## Text output

 Text output can also be displayed (though not as nicely as in `IJulia` due to a lack of HTML support):